Somyann/ClothingandMore-Project/README.md

 Unexpected non-technical challenges included time management, as resolving these issues took longer than anticipated, affecting the project timeline.
 On the technical side, integrating responsive design with dynamic content, ensuring cross-browser compatibility, and maintaining code efficiency were also challenging aspects of the project.

-**Communication and collaboration**

-Discuss any help you’ve received or provide from/to peers, staff, mentors, etc.

-A huge shoutout to my friends at the hub for their invaluable support!
-They introduced me to essential tools like Bootstrap, jQuery, JavaScript, and CSS, making my first portfolio project, "Clothingandmore," a success.
-Their encouragement and guidance were instrumental in bringing this e-commerce site to life!

 <!-- Weekly Progress Assessment